-Recover from Your DIEP Flap Surgery in Style
+Best Bras to Recover from DIEP Flap Surgery

 After empowering yourself with tons of information and meeting with the best plastic surgeons and doctors for your breast surgery options after mastectomy, you and your medical team have decided that a DIEP flap surgery is the best reconstructive breast surgery option for you.
 A DIEP flap surgery is pretty different from your traditional mastectomy and breast reconstructive process, and therefore can differ in healing protocol and post-surgery fashion and bra options as well.

 While your doctors will equip you with the best knowledge before and after your DIEP flap breast reconstruction surgery, there is one thing they probably won't be an expert in: DIEP flap recovery bras.
 That's where we come in!We know how overwhelming recovery can be, so we are here to give you a few tips and tricks on how to feel your best after your DIEP flap surgery while you heal.
 But before we get started, let's cover the basics, including a brief primer on what to expect after DIEP flap surgery.

 WHAT IS DIEP FLAP SURGERY?According to BreastCancer.org, a DIEP flap surgery is a breast reconstruction method where "fat, skin and blood vessels are cut from the wall of the lower belly and moved up to your chest to rebuild your breast."
 During this microsurgery, a specialized surgeon will carefully reattach the blood vessels of the flap to blood vessels in your chest.
 Due to the relocation of skin, fat and blood vessels from the original belly area to the breast, a DIEP flap surgery will leave your tummy tighter and flatter, similar to the effects of a tummy tuck.
 This surgery will also leave a long horizontal scar between your hip bones.